Radio control

-Radio control (often abbreviated to RC) is the use of control signals transmitted by radio to remotely control a device.
+Radio control (often abbreviated to RC) is the use of control signals transmitted by radio to remotely operate a device.
 Examples of simple radio control systems are garage door openers and keyless entry systems for vehicles, in which a small handheld radio transmitter unlocks or opens doors.
 Radio control is also used for control of model vehicles from a hand-held radio transmitter.
 Industrial, military, and scientific research organizations make use of radio-controlled vehicles as well.
 A rapidly growing application is control of unmanned aerial vehicles (UAVs or drones) for both civilian and military uses, although these have more sophisticated control systems than traditional applications.